-- 1. A special needs bus driver may discuss a child's condition with

-- a. neighbors

-- b. his/her spouse

-- c. his/her clergy

-- d. those that "need to know" as per law

-- 2. The letters "IEP" stand for

-- a.
-Individualized Education Plan/Program

-- b.
-Instructional Education Plan

-- c.
-Instructions for Exceptional Persons

-- d.
-Inservice for Exceptional Program

-- 3. Special Needs buses may be equipped with a. a wheelchair lift

-- b. child safety restraint systems

-- c. seat belt cutters

-- d. all of the above

-- 4. Where might a school bus driver go online to learn more about Child Safety Restraint Systems?

-- a.
-Facebook.com

-- b.
-ESPN.com

-- c. nhtsa.gov

-- d. none of the above

-- 5. Emergency evacuation plans for special needs school buses should include:

-- a. a written plan

-- b. periodic reevaluation of the plan

-- c. actual practice

-- d.
+Multiple Choice True - False 1.
+A special needs bus driver may discuss a child's condition with a. neighbors 6.
+It is not important that all forms be completed in the Alabama Special Needs School Bus Driver Record & Report Book . b. his/her spousec. his/her clergyd. those that "need to know" as per law 7.
+It is possible that a "Service Animal" accompanies a child while riding the school bus.
+2. The letters "IEP" stand for a.
+Individualized Education Plan/Program b.
+Instructional Education Plan c.
+Instructions for Exceptional Persons d.
+Inservice for Exceptional Program 8.
+If seatbelts or other types of child safety restraint systems are required for transporting a student, drivers and aides should receive special training.
+3. Special Needs buses may be equipped with a. a wheelchair lift b. child safety restraint systems c. seat belt cutters 9.
+All children with disabilities are helpless, therefore it is important that you make informed decisions for their safety. d. all of the above 10.
+Special needs school bus drivers need to be dedicated, well-trained and well-informed.
+4. Where might a school bus driver go online to learn more about Child Safety Restraint Systems? a.
+Facebook.com b.
+ESPN.com c. nhtsa.gov d. none of the above 5.
+Emergency evacuation plans for special needs school buses should include: a. a written plan b. periodic reevaluation of the plan c. actual practice d.
 All of the above